md-raid-utilities/mdadm/README.md

 # How to Contribute

 Effective immediately [Github](https://github.com/md-raid-utilities/mdadm) is the primary location for **mdadm**.
-Use pull request to contribute.
+Please use pull requests to contribute.

 It was originally hosted on [kernel.org](https://kernel.org/).
 You can access the old repository [here](https://git.kernel.org/pub/scm/utils/mdadm/mdadm.git).

-Patches sent through Mailing list are accepted but Github is preferred.
-Sent then to ML only if you cannot use Github.
+While this is the preferred contribution method, mailing list submissions are still welcome and will be handled as has always been the case for mdadm.
 Please add "mdadm:" to the subject to allow automation to create Github Pull Request and run checks.

 **NOTE:** Maintainers may ask you to send RFC to mailing list if the proposed code requires consultation with kernel developers.